Brett Davern: Career

 While living and auditioning in New York City, Davern landed the lead role in his first film as William in Beautiful Ohio, starring alongside William Hurt, Rita Wilson, and Julianna Margulies.
 He has guest starred on CSI: Miami, Medium, NCIS, In Plain Sight and Cold Case, among other shows.

 Since 2011, he played Jake Rosati on Awkward..
-The series has been praised as the voice of this generation and won a People's Choice Award for favorite cable comedy in 2013.
+The series won a People's Choice Award for favorite cable comedy in 2013.

 Davern has appeared in the films The Pool Boys, Born to Race: Fast Track, Love & Mercy and The Stanford Prison Experiment.

+In 2016, he starred in season 6 episode 8 of Shameless US as "Larry", a maiesiophile who develops an interest in the show's protagonist, Debbie, then a single pregnant teenager.

 Personal life

+In 2003, Davern began dating former actress and fitness instructor Tricia Vansant.
+The two were married in March 2013.
+He has revealed on podcasts that he has a son and a daughter, the latter born in 2017.

 In his free time, Davern displays a passion for racing cars.
-In 2013 he competed in the Toyota Pro/Celebrity Race at the Grand Prix of Long Beach.
+In 2013, he competed in the Toyota Pro/Celebrity Race at the Grand Prix of Long Beach.
 The race raises funds for Racing for Kids, an organization helping multiple children's hospitals in southern California.
 After qualifying in 5th position he managed to finish the race in 2nd place.
-In 2014 he competed again and won after qualifying on the pole with the fastest time.
+In 2014, he competed again and won after qualifying on the pole with the fastest time.

 In addition to his charity work with Racing for Kids, Davern helps Wounded Warrior Project, Boys & Girls Clubs of America, Stars for Smiles, and Ronald McDonald House.

-He has revealed on podcasts that he is married with two children: a son and a daughter, the latter born in 2017.